 (3) If the failed arbitration is a related proceedings (within the meaning of section 27C), the Court may stay proceedings on the application under subsection (1) pending the determination of the other arbitration proceedings to which the failed arbitration is related.

+Note for this section:

-Note: There is no equivalent to this section in the Model Law.
+There is no equivalent to this section in the Model Law.

 33E.
 Interest up to making of award